tommypraeger/textsGPT/README.md

 black .
 ```

+This project uses `typing`.
+If you are using VS Code and have a Python language server configured, I recommend setting `"python.analysis.typeCheckingMode": "strict"` in your settings.json to enforce type checking.
+Learn more [here](https://code.visualstudio.com/docs/python/settings-reference#_python-language-server-settings).

 ## Acknowledgements
 - This project is in collaboration with Gabe Schmittlein and draws significant inspiration from https://github.com/gschmittlein/imessageGPT
 - This project borrows from https://github.com/tommypraeger/imessage_analysis, which drew inspiration from https://stmorse.github.io/journal/iMessage.html